learnlatex/learnlatex.github.io/en/more-08.md

-`longtable` is notable in that it that it preserves the column widths over all the pages of the table, however in order to achieve this it may take several runs of LaTeX so that wide entries ecountered later in the table  can affect the column widths in earlier pages.
+`longtable` is notable in that it that it preserves the column widths over all the pages of the table, however in order to achieve this it may take several runs of LaTeX so that wide entries encountered later in the table  can affect the column widths in earlier pages.

 ## Table notes